-AUGUSTA, Maine (AP) _ A child playing with matches caused a fire that swept through a house here Wednesday, killing four members of one family and injuring six other people, authorities said.
+AUGUSTA, Maine (AP) _ A wind-whipped fire that swept through a wood-frame house, killing four members of one family, was started by a youngster playing with matches, authorities said.

-Two young children escaped serious injury after being dropped from a second-floor window into the arms of a friend, according to fire officials and witnesses.
+Six other people were injured, including two firefighters, but two young children escaped serious harm after being dropped from a second-floor window into the arms of a friend, according to fire officials and witnesses.

-Killed were Lionel J. Tardiff, 63; his wife Rita, 62; their grandson Shawn Tardiff, 5; and Angela Gilbert, 2, who neighbors said was also a grandchild of the dead couple.
+Killed were Lionel J. Tardiff, 63, who was blind; his wife Rita, 62; their grandson, Shawn Tardiff, 5; and Angela Gilbert, 2, who neighbors said was also a grandchild of the dead couple.

-Two other grandchildren, brothers of the dead children, were saved when they were dropped outside by Sandra Tardiff, 19, officials and witnesses said.
+Two other grandchildren - Stephen Tardiff, 11/2 , and 3-month-old Matthew D. Gilbert, brothers of the dead children - were saved when they were dropped outside by Sandra Tardiff, 19, Stephen’s mother and the daughter of Lionel and Rita Tardiff, officials and witnesses said.

 ″The babies are all right.
 They just cried,″ said Norman Crochere, a former neighbor who was working across the street and ran over when he heard a woman crying for help.

 ″I went around the side ...
-I told her to throw the babies ’cause we can’t get in,″ he said. ″I stopped their fall.″
+I told her to throw the babies ’cause we can’t get in,″ Crochere, a self-employed handyman, said. ″I stopped their fall.″

 Then the woman jumped, and Crochere said he helped break her fall.
 As Crochere and James Thayer, 33, helped her away, ″she said there’s more babies in there,″ Crochere said. ″It was too late.″

-The construction of the wood-frame house, combined with high winds, caused the fire to spread quickly, said Andrew Cooper of the Augusta Fire Department.
+Evans said the construction of the roughly 75-year-old house, combined with high winds, caused the fire to spread quickly.
 Winds were gusting up to 40 miles an hour in the area Wednesday morning, said a spokesman for the National Weather Service bureau in Portland.